MostafaT-soli/Devops/README.md

 ## Pipeline Preparation

-1. Import this repository 'Devops' and the 'Microservices' repository in the same organization in the same project in Azure DevOps Repos.
+1. Import the 'Devops' repository and the 'Microservices' repository in the same organization within the same project in Azure DevOps Repos.

-2. Create two service connections to make Azure DevOps connect to AKS and ACR.
+2. Create two service connections to enable Azure DevOps to connect to AKS and ACR.

-   > PS : These service connections are referenced in the variables.yml under the `AZ-pipeline` folder.
+   > Note: These service connections are referenced in the variables.yml under the `AZ-pipeline` folder.

-   - A Docker Registry: To make Azure DevOps connect to the ACR, I have used basic authentication.
+   - A Docker Registry: To allow Azure DevOps to connect to the ACR, basic authentication has been used.
-   - Kubernetes service connection: To make Azure DevOps connect to the Kubernetes server.
+   - Kubernetes service connection: To enable Azure DevOps to connect to the Kubernetes server.

+3. Create a new pipeline and select an existing YAML file, referencing the `pipeline.yml` file under the `AZ-pipeline` folder.